 On Monday, August 5th, 2019, India revoked Kashmir’s special status, which previously granted the state a limited degree of autonomy.
 The removal of Article 370 took away Kashmir’s right to internal governance, its constitution, and its state flag under the notion for it to join India.
 In the wake of the removal , India instilled an internet black-out in Jammu and Kashmir—an alarming if not foreboding martial action.
 Kashmiris have used social media as a method of mobilization; censuring it limits news from reaching the world.
-Since then, social media abroad has been flooded with support for Jammu and Kashmir and India alike—Instagram feeds and explore pages are swimming in squares of #redforKashmir.
-But, in these social media activist circles, a troubling centuries’ old trend is also resurfacing: the mother nation.
+Since then, social media abroad has been flooded with solidarity calls for Jammu and Kashmir and India alike—Instagram feeds and explore pages are swimming in squares of #redforKashmir.
+But, in these un-nuanced, social media circles, a troubling centuries’ old trend is also resurfacing: the mother nation.
 Along the scarlet stances of solidarity with Kashmir are illustrations depicting Kashmir as a woman, either strong or suffering.
 At the opposite side of the spectrum, there are depictions of Bharat Mata, or Mother India, rejoicing in the further unification of her country.

 In times of national or regional strife, the Mother Nation often returns to the purview of citizens and foreigners alike, alluding to a mythological woman who embodies the ethnic identity of a populace.
 With the advent of social media, it’s no surprise that what once filled the pages of pamphlets and booklets now take up digital space.
-While effective at boosting morality, such emergences prove to be detrimental to the actual women suffering on the land the Mother represents.
+While effective at boosting morality, such emergences can prove to be detrimental to the actual women suffering on the land the Mother represents.
 The Mother not only detracts from real attention being focused on the tense situation in Kashmir and India, but it also reinforces toxic, gendered expectations of women on both sides of the border.

 “…when social and political conflict do come into fruition, women of the respective parties are brutalized en masse.”